BrunofM6/fnn-in-c/README.md

 - delta_values[n] -> *delta*

 ### model
-The 'model' structure represents the larger data structure associated with a Feedforward Neural Network, with an associated array of layers, number of layers, activation, optimizer type and cost function pointers to allow for modularity, as well as learning rate, current loss, epoch and batch size.
+The 'model' structure encapsulates the Feedforward Neural Network, with an associated array of layers, number of layers, activation, optimizer type and cost function pointers to allow for modularity, as well as learning rate, current loss, epoch and batch size.

 ## Operations
 There are two main operations happening: